Shippensburg University Campus Farm

 Campus Farm Mission

-The campus is located off Britton Road near the Burd Run stream.
-You can walk through the Spiritual Formation Center parking lot from campus and down the road below the chilling plant.
+The campus is located off Britton Road at the intersection of Paul Drive near the Burd Run stream.
+You can walk through the Spiritual Center parking lot from campus and down the road below the chilling plant.

 Contact the Farm